 || March, April and May

 Recruitment Report due June 1

-Clubs achieving and reporting three new members on the GFWC Recruitment Campaign Report form will be recognized in GFWC Clubwoman Magazine.
+Clubs achieving and reporting three new members on the GFWC Recruitment Campaign Report form (under “R” on the Resources page) will be recognized in GFWC Clubwoman Magazine.
 Please submit a report even if your club only recruited one or two new members.
 Every Member Counts!

 Funding is now available to help underwrite membership recruiting and rebuilding in your community.
 GFWC is offering $50 grants for club member recruitment programs four times annually.
 The application process is straightforward and easy to complete.
 Apply today for the funding necessary to conduct a successful recruiting event.

 Minnie Bell Johnson is described by her fellow clubwomen as the happiest person they know, with a smile that brightens the whole room.
 Having just celebrated her 100th birthday, she has many reasons to smile.
 During her time with the Portland Woman’s Club (Oregon), she has served as both the club treasurer and club president.
 She’s still an active member to this day, voting on issues and club elections, and participating in projects like handing out personal care products to homeless women at the Rose Haven Women and Children’s Day Shelter.

 Success For Survivors Scholarship

 Each year, GFWC awards scholarships to help intimate partner abuse survivors obtain a post-secondary education that offers a chance to reshape their future by securing employment and gaining personal independence.

 The Rochester Junior Women’s Club (Michigan) was established in 1956 with 16 members, and today has over 70 members that always come together to support one another.
 The club chooses three or four major charities to support and several smaller ones, donating approximately $30,000 each year.
 In total since its inception, the club has provided more than 1 million hours of community service, and raised more than $928,000 to support their community!